arcus/education_modules/tidy_data/tidy_data.md

 ### Column Headers as Values

 Let's consider an example from section 3.1 of [Hadley's article](https://www.jstatsoft.org/index.php/jss/article/view/v059i10/772).
+The column headers in this table, taken from Pew Forum, contain values -- income values.
+This table is readable for humans, and takes advantage of horizontal space on a page.
+It makes sense that it would appear in a report for human consumption.
+This data is messy, however, because it violates one of the important rules about tidy data.

 <div class = "hint"> Note that in the world of R users, Hadley Wickham is considered such a singularly important and yet friendly figure that he is often referred to, simply, as "Hadley".
 </div>